Enhancing Cloud Network Resilience via a Robust LLM-Empowered Multi-Agent Reinforcement Learning Framework: Experiments

 \subsection{RQ3: Robustness against Evolving Attack Policy}

-To validate the adaptability of the proposed method to different attack strategies/phases, this section configures the experimental scenarios to dynamically switch from Sce4 to Sce5 and Sce6, thereby changing the attack strategy from Recon to Penetrate and Impact.
+To validate the adaptability of the proposed method to different attack policies/phases, this section configures the experimental scenarios to dynamically switch from Sce4 to Sce5 and Sce6, thereby changing the attack policy from Recon to Penetrate and Impact.

 As shown in Fig.\ref{fig:policy_line}(a)-(c), during the dynamic transition of the attack strategy, the average cumulative reward of our method consistently and significantly outperforms the baseline algorithms.
-Furthermore, the reward curve converges rapidly and remains stable (within 10,000 steps) after each strategy change.
-Further analysis of rapid adaptation capability, based on the jumpstart results in Fig.\ref{fig:policy_line}(d), shows that our method achieves the highest average jumpstart value during both dynamic transitions, with a concentrated distribution.
-This demonstrates its ability to quickly identify changes in attack patterns and adjust defense strategies accordingly.
-This validates that the framework, through its heterogeneously separated pre-trained lower-layer RL agents (see Section \ref{sec:hsp}), can dynamically combine diverse defense strategies via the LLM's tactical planning, thereby achieving the capability to handle unknown and evolving attack strategies.
+The jumpstart results in Fig.\ref{fig:policy_line}(d) shows that our method achieves the highest average jumpstart value during both dynamic transitions.
+This validates that the framework, through its heterogeneously separated pre-trained lower-layer RL agents (see Section \ref{sec:hsp}), can dynamically combine diverse defense strategies via the LLM's tactical planning, thereby handling unknown and evolving attack policies (A3).

-These results indicate that the CyberOps-Bots framework can effectively cope with dynamic changes in attack strategies.
-When the network faces dynamically changing attack patterns, the heterogeneous RL agents, orchestrated by the LLM's tactical planning, exhibit varied defense strategies to rapidly respond to different attack stages/strategies (A3).